robsmi-msfte/AVDBlueprint/README.md

 1. From the Azure Portal, browse to [Azure Blueprint service tab](https://portal.azure.com/#blade/Microsoft_Azure_Policy/BlueprintsMenuBlade/GetStarted) and select "**Blueprint definitions**".
 You can review newly imported Blueprint definitions and follow instructions to edit, publish and assign blueprint. ([More information](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal#edit-a-blueprint))

-## Utilizing the AVD solution once the Blueprint is complete
-The user accounts that are created, all have the same password currently.
-That password is set in Key Vault, and is synced to Azure Active Directory.
-However, there is still the requirement to change the password on first use, when using Azure Active Directory, Domain Services (AAD DS).
-Therefore, the process would be to send a user one of the account names, and most likely in a seperate message the password.
-Probably the second e-mail would contain what to expect, which really is that on first logon the password must be changed.

-One other consideration is amount of time to get the password hash stored correctly in AAD DS.
-There is a very slight chance the user could attempt to log in before their new password hash is ready for use.
-The user might get a message that the username and/or password is incorrect.
-If that occurs, the user can usually wait 15 seconds or so and try again.
-Subsequent attempts should result in logging in to the Session Desktop.
 ## Teardown

 If an environment built by this blueprint is no longer needed, a script is provided in the Resources folder that will export logs found in an AVD Blueprint deployment's Log Analytics Workspace to a csv file stored in the directory specified at runtime.